conichiGMBH/conichi-ios-sdk/README.md

 #### Error handling

-Conichi provides the unify error codes for each error comes from `sdk`.
-All error codes can be found in `CNIError.h` class.
+Conichi provides unified error codes for each error coming from the `sdk`.
+All error codes can be found in the `CNIError.h` class.
 To make `sdk` able to convert different error codes into `CNIErrorCode` there is a protocol `CNIErrorCodeConverter`.
 Out of the box there are 4 predefined converters:
 * CNINSURLErrorConverter
 * CNIHTTPResponseErrorConverter